fetchai/docs-archived/docs/etch-language/maths-functions.md

 The square root of a number is found with the `sqrt()` function.

-The square root function is limited to fixed and floating point variables.
+The square root function is limited to fixed point variables.

 ```c++
 function main()